Student Government Elections

 Iessa Wahid

 I am an undergraduate student at UIC studying Information and Decision Sciences with a minor in Economics.
 Passionate about student advocacy and campus engagement, I aim to enhance student resources, promote transparency, and ensure every student’s voice is heard.
-Through my role in USG, I am committed to making meaningful changes that benefit the UIC community
+Through my role in USG, I am committed to making meaningful changes that benefit the UIC community.

 Artur Vlasenko